Hesitant Homebuyers, It's Time To Get Out There And Buy

 (Photo: Nchant via Getty Images)

-"Get out and buy," Christopher Alexander, regional director, ReMax Atlantic Canada, told YPNextHome.
+"Get out and buy," Christopher Alexander, regional director, ReMax Integra, Ontario-Atlantic Canada, told YPNextHome.
 "You have a lot more to choose from.
 You don't have as much competition and you can make a more thoughtful decision when it comes to purchasing."

 At least until the end of July.
 But let's come back to that.